Kitten playing with small ball.

 What shots does a kitten need and when?

-Kittens usually need vaccines every 3 to 4 weeks until they're 14 to 16 weeks old.
-Core kitten vaccines include Feline Distemper (Panleukopenia) and Rabies.
-Non-core vaccines recommended based on lifestyle include Feline Leukemia (FeLV).
+Kittens usually receive vaccines every 3–4 weeks until 14–16 weeks old.
+Core vaccines include Feline Distemper (Panleukopenia) and Rabies.
+Non-core vaccines, like Feline Leukemia (FeLV), are recommended based on lifestyle and exposure risk.

 How do I litter train my kitten?